This article explores:

 For bank and insurance company employees who have access to sensitive customer data, the “Riva Classification Prompt” feature allows them to fulfill their responsibility to safeguard essential non-public information with the click of a mouse, while still having access to all the information critical to their customer relationships.

-Such “Data Sharing Protection” can be set both on administrator and / or on end-user side for all information that is synchronized with the CRM system.
+Such “Data Sharing Protection” can be set both on the administrator and/or on the end-user side for all information that is synchronized with the CRM system.

-This means that CRM and Office software systems can be used to their full extent to improve customer relations and increase sales, and this supposedly small, but especially in the financial sector so critical security gap can be reliably closed.
+This means that CRM and Office software systems can be used to their full extent to improve customer relations and increase sales, and this is supposedly small, but especially in the financial sector so critical security gaps can be reliably closed.